cap-alt-delete/soundscape2021spring/assets-chart.md

                         user: VlatkoBlazek
                         date posted: 09/24/2015

-       [x] chugging along track with "all aboard" whistle
+       [x] "all aboard" whistle

-            (Annotations) found in one source, edit into two clips in Audacity
+            (Annotations) train on track and train whistle found in one source, edit into two clips in Audacity

             (Rights) "credit as by 'acclivity of freesound.org'" CC Attribution Noncommercial License (https://creativecommons.org/licenses/by-nc/3.0/)